shapedthought/vb365_search/README.md

 During the login it will prompt you to paste the user code into the web browser and then authenthicate with the same user account you used for the user_id in the config file.

-Once compleleted there will be three files created:
+Once completed there will be three files created:

 - restore_header.json - This is the header file used for the search
 - restore.json - This contains the details of the restore session
-- standard_headers.json - This is the standard headers used for all requests (except the search)

 The tool also logs you into the VB365 API the normal way and save it to the "standard_headers.json" file.
 It isn't used at the moment, but maybe in the future.